michtrofimov/DAIseg/README.md

 # DAIseg
-DAIseg method is created to detect ancient introssed segments using unadmixed outgroup population and several reference archaic genomes.
+DAIseg method is created to detect ancient introgressed segments using unadmixed outgroup population and several reference archaic genomes.

 __Input__: .vcf.gz{.tbi} file where merging all Neanderthal, Outgroupand  ingroup observable samples together and three .txt files with ids of each group.